-magine the sight of a great blue heron flying over the water at Roper Lake State Park, or watching egrets fish in Lake Havasu from the deck of a camping cabin.
+magine the sight of a great blue heron flying over the Verde River at Dead Horse Ranch State Park, or watching egrets fish in Lake Havasu from the deck of a camping cabin.
 At Patagonia Lake State Park, you may even spot a rare and beautiful elegant trogon in the trees!